Top Gambits Ranked by Lc0: A Deep Dive into Aggressive Chess Openings

 Why Lc0 Likes It

-• Fast piece play: White gets quick development and open lines.
+Quick piece play: White has rapid development and open lines.

 Key Lines